Skip to main content

 Michigan Interconnection and Distributed Generation Standards Interconnection Procedures Cases

-On August 23, 2023, rate-regulated utilities and member-regulated co-ops (jointly filing in Case No. U-21481) filed interconnection procedures, forms and requests for waivers in the individual dockets pursuant to R460.920(1).
-Each utility’s and member-regulated coop’s interconnection procedures provide details for interconnection customers about the implementation of the MPSC’s Michigan Interconnection and Distributed Generation Standards (MIXDG rules) which became effective on April 25, 2023.
-In light of the DG provisions in the new energy laws (which supersede the MIXDG rules), the Commission issued an order in in Case Nos.
-U-21455 et al. and directed the utilities to file new applications with updates to reflect the new DG provisions by March 22, 2024.
-Comments on the new applications may be filed in case dockets by May 22, 2024, with reply comments due June 5.
-For more information on generator interconnection, please see the MPSC’s Generator Interconnection webpage.
+On August 23, 2023, pursuant to R460.920(1), rate-regulated utilities and member-regulated co-ops (jointly filing in Case No. U-21481) filed interconnection procedures, forms and requests for waivers in the individual dockets listed below.
+Each utility’s and member-regulated coop’s interconnection procedures provide details for interconnection customers about the implementation of the MPSC’s Michigan Interconnection and Distributed Generation Standards (MIXDG rules), which became effective on April 25, 2023.

-U-21467 Indiana Michigan Power Company
+Indiana Michigan Power Company – U-21467

 Implementation Status: In Process

-Lead Staff: Julie Baldwin
+Lead Staff: Cody Matthews

 Sign up for Distributed Generation updates